Tynemouth

 Historically part of Northumberland until 1974, the town was a county borough which included the nearby town of North Shields.

-In 2001, the population of the town was recorded at 17,056.
+At the 2021 census the Tynemouth built-up area as defined by the Office for National Statistics (which also includes North Shields) had a population of 60,605.
+The population of Tynemouth itself at the 2021 census was 10,256.